danilocgsilva/programming-knowledge/exercises.md

 * The program responds to the user its situation.
 Think that such program is to help someone to keep a good health.
 Think in the possible messagens send to the user that should drive some of its action to take a better care about he or she own helth, or just inform that it is everything fine, if it is the case.

+9. Create a program that performs the dollar to real conversion.
+You can thing of any rate, but for the purpose of this exercise, consider the dollar equivalente to 5.20 reais.

+10. Create a program that performs the Celsius to Fahrenheit conversion.

+11. Create a program that performs the Celsius to Kelvin conversion.

 ## Basic of classes

 1. Write a class called `Person`.
 The class must have it's height and weight as a property.
 Also, a property called name (helding the person name) to facilitates the person identification.
 Then, in the class itself also must have a method that calculates the BMI, call this method as `getMbi`.
 And finally, write another method called `condition`, that just prints a *person condition*, stating that the person is *thin*, *normal* or *overweight*, based on the data in https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator.